Display a Flow on a Page Outside Your Salesforce Org

 - Describe use cases for displaying a flow outside your Salesforce org.

-- List the types of Lightning Community pages.
+- List the types of Experience Builder pages.

-- Create a new Lightning Community page and add a flow to it.
+- Create a new Experience Builder page and add a flow to it.

 For users logging into a Salesforce org, we've got lots of options: Lightning pages, flow actions, and the utility bar.
 But what if you want to open up access to the flow to folks without a Salesforce license?

-Lucky for us, we can add flows to our org's Lightning communities.
-Putting a flow on a Community page is just as easy as putting a flow on a Lightning page.
-Here are some examples of flows that are perfect for portals built on Salesforce Communities, whether the portal is geared toward customers, partners, employees, or some other group altogether.
+Lucky for us, we can add flows to our org's Experience Builder sites.
+Putting a flow on a site is just as easy as putting a flow on a Lightning page.
+Here are some examples of flows that are perfect for sites built on Experience Builder, whether the site is geared toward customers, partners, employees, or some other group altogether.

 - Registration forms